jimbraithwaite/jim/pages/living-with-leukaemia.md

 When the weakness started, what was probably a good few months prior, I attributed it to a my lifestyle.
 Getting up early for college (having to be on a bus at 7am), not going to bed early enough, probably not eating all that well. _Burning the candle at both ends._

-When the bruising appeared one day, I was on the loo.
-I looked down and saw my hip and thigh had some nasty bruising.
+I was on the loo one day when I noticed the bruising.
+I looked down and saw my hip and thigh had some nasty purple marking.
 I was very confused - I couldn't recall taking a tumble.
 I put it down to a possible knock on a night out after college.
-It was when the bruising appeared on the _other_ side of my body I was concerned.
+It was when the bruising appeared on the _other_ side of my body my concern grew.
 How could I have fallen, or been knocked _on both sides_?
-My mind started to move towards thinking something wasn't right.
+My mind moved towards thinking something wasn't right.
 Eventually I plucked up the courage to do what you're never supposed to do - Google your symptoms.

 The (Google) results that came back weren't great.
 Some of it pointed to the possibility of leukaemia and other blood cancers.
-I worried some more. _Surely I can't have this?_ _No.
+Concerning. _Surely I can't have this?_ _No.
 The likelyhood is miniscule.
 There has to be some other explanation._ A few weeks passed, as I waited for the bruises to subside.
 They didn't.
 If anything they were getting worse.
 The strangest part of the bruising was that they didn't hurt.
 Bruising on this scale _had_ to hurt.
 I showed my parents my findings, but they were the same: _That's not likely; it will be something trivial.
 Try not to worry._ In those few weeks I was in limbo.
 In denial.

 I'd been waking up every morning feeling like I needed to go back to bed.
 Knocked for six.
 And this particular morning I'd had enough.